 A general culture blog.
 This site has articles related to Japanese culture and more uniquely random statistics and surveys about Japanese people.

-Metropolis is an online magazine which focuses on “upcoming events and exhibitions.”
-There are many features about art, music, bars and festivals.
+Metropolis is an online magazine that focuses on “upcoming events and exhibitions.”
+There are many features about art, music, bars, and festivals.

 An English blog that has articles on travel destinations as well as some language learning articles.